 If the event occurs as "predicted", it may still take more time than anticipated.
 A "Time Check" occurs where dice must be rolled for every minute that one thinks the event will last.
 Every 4+ is one minute.
 If you roll too many, the event will last longer than you thought it would and will continue into the next round (The looting takes so long that the next turn is still in progress).

-If it comes to a firefight or melee, the outcome of this is also predicted, provided with a probability and dice are thrown for that probability.
+If it comes to a firefight or melee, the outcome of this is also predicted, provided with a probability and dice are rolled for that probability.
 Guidelines are given for a number of standard situations (e.g. cavalry attacks a column of infantry) to help determine the probability.

-The extent to which the throw does not reach or exceeds the required result determines the outcome of the fight.
+The extent to which the roll does not reach or exceeds the required result determines the outcome of the fight.
 This can easily be read from a table in which consequences such as making a stand, chasing and fleeing are also possible.

 This sequence repeats itself as long as there are players who have Control Dice left.
 Then a new round begins.